confluence/python-textbok/python_notes/Packaging_and_Testing.rst

 * The VAT
 * The total cost

-#. *Before* you write the program, identify the equivalence classes and boundaries that you will need to use in equivalence testing and boundary analysis when writing black-box tests for your program.
+#.
+Before you write the program, identify the equivalence classes and boundaries that you will need to use in equivalence testing and boundary analysis when writing black-box tests.
 This may help you to design the program itself, and not just the tests!

 #.
 Write the program.
 Remember that you will need to write unit tests for this program, and design it accordingly -- the calculation that you need to test should be placed in some kind of unit, like a function, which can be imported from outside of the program and used independently of the rest of the code (like the user input)!

 #.
-Make a list of test cases that you would need to write to perform a glass-box test of your program, ensuring that you have *statement coverage* -- that is, that each statement in the program is executed at least once.

-#.
-Now implement the black-box and grey-box tests which you have designed by writing a unit test module for your program.
+Now implement the black-box tests which you have designed by writing a unit test module for your program.
 Run all the tests, and make sure that they pass!
+Then use the ``trace`` module to check how well your tests cover your function code.

 Answers to exercises
 ====================